VantivLabs/RaspberryPi.CSharp/README.md

 # Writing Code

-Getting back to the Vantiv API challenge now it's time to write some quick code to integrate to the Vantiv API.
+Now it's time to write some quick code to integrate to the Vantiv API.
 We will use the Blinky code as a reference which basically makes an attached LED blink but we're going to use two LEDs (a red and green one) and we will make them flash quickly for two different use cases:

 * If the transaction approves we will make the green LED flash otherwise it will flash the red LED
 * If the elapsed time of the transaction is > .5 seconds then we will flash the red LED otherwise flash the green LED